react-cosmos/nextjs-example/README.md

 Open [http://localhost:5000](http://localhost:5000) with your browser to see the result.

-You can start editing components by modifying `components/hello world.fixture.tsx`.
+You can start editing components by modifying `components/hello-world.fixture.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.